 Rendezvous With Nature

-Take a mellow cruise through the wilderness at Sandhill Wildlife Area.
+Take a mellow cruise through the wilderness at Sandhill Wildlife Area in Central Wisconsin.
 For 14 miles, a one-way auto trail winds along a diverse landscape that rests in what once was Glacial Lake Wisconsin, making this a hidden gem of accessibility with a vibe that’s as beautifully outlandish as a safari in Wisconsin.
 View wildlife including a bison enclosure from the auto trail or choose one of the many offshoot hiking trails — some are quite wheelchair friendly, while others are extremely rugged, so choose your own adventure.

 Or, head to Eagle Tower in Peninsula State Park.
-The tower’s 850-foot wheelchair accessible ramp does a scenic loop through beech tree forest before opening to a breathtaking view of Lake Michigan at the top.
+The tower’s 850-foot wheelchair-accessible ramp does a scenic loop through beech tree forest before opening to a breathtaking view of Lake Michigan at the top.

 Gallivant In Gardens